East Cornwall · PL22

 Why Lostwithiel is its own job.

-Conservation Area is extensive, covering the medieval streets, the church and the riverside.
+Locally, conservation Area is extensive, covering the medieval streets, the church and the riverside.
 Listed buildings are very common; flood zone designation affects properties near the river.
 For loft conversion specifically, parts of Lostwithiel sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Lostwithiel project as a PL22-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Lostwithiel projects parish-up, not template-down — the PL22 context shapes the design from day one.
+Whether the project is on medieval and Georgian merchants' houses in the centre or further out toward Fowey, the loft conversion response is locally tuned.

 Planning note